Collaboratives across the nation are making bold strides to improve the health of their communities. Are you part of one?

 - A vision and strategy to improve the overall health in your community with an eye toward health equity.

 Bridging for Health is unique in that it focuses on cultivating innovations in financing population health that leverage collaboration and promote health equity.

 Innovations in financing may include applying a known financing instrument in a new setting, combining financing mechanisms in new ways, or finding innovative ways to leverage the flow of existing money in the system.

 Bridging for Health helps collaboratives plan and launch these innovative, high-leverage strategies.
 Communities selected to work with Bridging for Health will receive support and assistance through:

 - Thought partnership

 - Access to subject matter experts

 We invite you to tell us about your collaborative by filling out the brief form below.
-This fall, we’ll be searching for sites that are the right fit to join our cohort.
-If your community stands out in the areas mentioned, we’ll be in touch to invite your collaborative to submit a brief proposal.
+This fall, we’ll be searching for sites that are looking at innovative financing and might be the right fit to join our cohort.